FDUK/fduk.github.io/abolitionists/HenryBoxBrown.md

 profileImage: "BoxBrown-square.jpg"
 ---

-Henry Brown organised perhaps the most unusual and famous escape from American slavery, and as a result, became a celebrity on both the British and American stages.
+Henry Brown organised perhaps the most unusual and famous escape from American slavery, and as a result, became a celebrity on both the British and American stage.

 >Henry “Box” Brown, the celebrated American fugitive slave, begs most respectfully to inform the nobility, gentry and inhabitants of Exeter, and surrounding neighbourhood, that he will exhibit his original grand panorama of American slavery.
 > <footer><cite>Exeter and Plymouth Gazette, Saturday 9 June 1855, p.4.</cite></footer>